gyscos/hd44780/Readme.md

 A rust library to controll LCD modules based on the [Hitachi HD44780].
+This will also work with compatible controllers, like the Samsung KS0066.

 Those often have 2 lines of 16 characters.